mmillar-bolis/MDunmeris/index.md

 ## ToolKit

-Markdown files are plaintext files with the extension, `.md`.
+Markdown files are plain-text files with the extension, `.md`.
 As with HTML, any text editor, such as Notepad and TextEdit, can be used to create and edit markdown files.
 However, choosing a text editor that supports [syntax highlighting](https://en.wikipedia.org/wiki/Syntax_highlighting) will make things significantly easier to read.

 In addition to a text editor, one will also need a way to view rendered markdown.
 A few viewer applications exist as well as some browser plugins.
 However, many major code editors also incorporate some form of markdown viewer these days as well.